alebricio/alebricio/README.md

 ## About me 👋

 Hi!
-My name is Alejandra and I'm a software engineer from Mexico.👩🏻‍💻🇲🇽
+My name is Alejandra Bricio and I'm a software engineer from Mexico.👩🏻‍💻🇲🇽

 I enjoy contributing to exciting projects and learning new technologies.